codekansas/codekansas.github.io/_drafts/diffusion-flow-matching.markdown

 $$p_t(x) = \int p_t(x | x_1) q(x_1) dx_1$$

+This can be read as, "$p_t(x)$ is the distribution over all the noisy images that can be denoised to an image in our data distribution".

 We can also marginalize over the vector field:

 $$u_t(x) = \int u_t(x | x_1) \frac{p_t(x | x_1) q(x_1)}{p_t(x)} dx_1$$

-This can be thought of as marginalizing over all the different vector fields that could take us from $p_t$ to $q$, weighted by the probability of each path.
+This can be read as, "$u_t(x)$ is the distribution over all the vector fields that could take us from a noisy image to an image in our data distribution, weighted by the probability of each path that the process would take".

-However, instead of computing the (intractable) integrals in the equations above, we instead condition on a single sample $x_1 \sim q(x_1)$, use that sample to draw a noisy sample $x \sim p_t(x | x_1)$ and then use that to compute $u_t(x | x_1)$, finally minimizing the _conditional flow matching objective_:
+Rather than computing the (intractable) integrals in the equations above, we can instead condition on a single sample $x_1 \sim q(x_1)$, use that sample to get a noisy sample $x \sim p_t(x | x_1)$ and then use that noisy sample to compute the direction $u_t(x | x_1)$ that our vector field should take to recover the original image $x_1$, finally minimizing the _conditional flow matching objective_:

 $$\mathcal{L}_{CFM}(\theta) = \mathbb{E}_{t,q(x_1),p_t(x|x_1)} || v_t(x) - u_t(x | x_1) ||^2$$

-Without going into the math, the paper shows that this objective has the same gradients as the earlier objective.
+Without going into the math, the paper shows that this objective has the same gradients as the earlier objective, which is a pretty interesting result.
+It basically means that we can just follow our vector field from the original image to the noisy image, and that vector field is the optimal one to follow backwards to our original image.

 The conditional path $p_t(x | x_1)$ is chosen to progressively add noise to the sample $x_1$ (this is what diffusion models do):